 Ever since I was a kid, I’ve been fascinated by the weather.
-For a LONG time now, I’ve been working on a weather station to be able to measure weather data – you know, try to find that perfect week statistically for vacation in the Pacific Northwest (ha! there is NO perfect week).
-After pricing the various stations on the market I found they were pretty much beyond my means for home and hobby use.
-Fortunately I acquired a weather station made by MetOne Instruments that was going to be tossed (!).
+For a LONG time now, I’ve been working on a weather station to be able to measure weather data.
+After pricing the various commercial weather stations, e,g.
+Davis, I found they were pretty much beyond my means for home and hobby use.
+Fortunately, many many moons ago, I acquired a weather station made by MetOne Instruments that was going to be tossed (!).
 This project has been a great vehicle for learning programming using different languages.
 I originally wanted to learn about assembly language programming on the 8051 microcontroller, and I thought developing weather station software based this chip in assembly language would be a fun learning project.
 Well, it was fun for a while…until I realized the scope of the project.
-I got the 8051 to address a 1-wire device, and I got the 1-wire search algorithm to work for finding 1-wire devices on the “microlan”.
+I got the 8051 to bit-bang an I/O pin to get the 1-wire search algorithm to work for finding 1-wire devices on the “microlan”.
 But then doing all the other stuff in assembly, for saving the data and such, would be pretty much insane!